maierav/sensation/mathematics.md

 Arithmetic operations and their inverse.

 :::

+The logarithm can also be thought of as repeated division (in that we are counting how many times you can divide by the base before reaching 1).

 This realization creates a _structure_ for arithmetic (in the broader sense that includes exponentiation, roots, and lograrithms) where each of these operations shares a relation to one or more of the other operations.